Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class GeometryParams</h4>

-This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams, MultiComponentParams).
+This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
 It does not have properties of its own.

 <h4>Class GeometryReferenceParams</h4>